Qiongyi/TRIAGE_R_Package/docs/Testing TRIAGE.rst

 **Steps:**

-1. Run `TRIAGEcluster` for Cell Clustering, using CSV files for expression data and metadata.
+1. Run `TRIAGEcluster` for cell clustering, using CSV files for expression data and metadata, and select a suitable bandwidth based on UMAP reviews.
-2. Select a suitable Bandwidth based on UMAP reviews and Calculate Average Gene Expression by Peak using the `byPeak()` function.
+2. Run `byPeak()` to calculate average gene expression by peak.
 3. Run `TRIAGEgene` to generate TRIAGE-weighted expression data.
+4. Run `topGenes()` to extract the top 10 DS genes for each TRIAGE peak.

 .. code-block:: R